tachyonlabs/CodePath-Android-Bootcamp-News-Article-Search/README.md

 The following **additional** features are implemented:

 * [x] Placeholder NYT "T" logo image in grid for articles that have no thumbnails
-* [x] Opening "The New York Times Article Search" graphic so you don't just have a blank screen prior to searching
 * [x] User's **search filters are saved to and loaded from SharedPreferences**
 * [x] Alert dialog requiring users choosing Select news desk values (as opposed to All values) to also select the departments they want to search